LaucataPe/edupluss/README.md

-# facil_market_app
+# Edupluss
-Marketplace app for buyers and sellers.
-Buy never was so easy!
+A simple application for training your employees